Carnosaur 2: Plot

-At a desert facility called Yucca Mountain, an orphaned teenage hacker boy named Jesse is caught trying to steal dynamite.
+At a desert facility called the Yucca Mountain nuclear waste repository, orphaned teenage hacker Jesse is caught trying to steal dynamite.
 His uncle Joe, a worker at the site, stops him.
-That night, unknown animals appears at the facility's mess hall and kills everyone but Jesse.
+That night, unknown animals appear at the facility's mess hall and kill everyone except Jesse.

 When communications from the facility cease, a repair team of civilian technicians are called in to investigate, as the site had been experiencing power issues.
-The team are led by Major Tom McQuade of the Department of Defense.
-McQuade explains that Yucca Mountain is a military operated uranium mine, usually off limits to civilians.
+The team's leader, Major Tom McQuade of the Department of Defense, explains that Yucca Mountain is a military operated uranium mine, usually off limits to civilians.
 However, the facility has a schedule to keep, and the group was the closest team available on such short notice.
 The investigators find the place deserted; three go to the control room to try to reboot the computer system, while the other three form a search party.
 They locate Jesse, catatonic and in a state of shock, and take him to the control room.

-The team wants to leave, feeling unsafe about the situation, although McQuade orders them back to work.
 The team realizes that the issues with the communications equipment cannot be resolved from the control room, concluding that they must venture down into the facility to find the cause of the problem.
 Although the lowest levels are classified, the team proceeds to investigate them as well, despite objections from McQuade.
 Helicopter pilot Galloway and computer expert Moses stay in the control center with Jesse.
 When an animal kills team member Kahane, the rest of the crew flee the lower floors.
 Jesse, listening to their radio chatter, realizes what happened and flees the room just before a Velociraptor appears and kills Moses.
 Galloway flees to the helicopter and starts the engine.
 Before the crew can reach her, a Velociraptor in the back seat attacks her.
 During a struggle, the helicopter is inadvertently lifted.
 The dinosaur kills Galloway and the helicopter crashes, stranding the crew.